classdojo/policies/privacy.md

 **Third-party integrations on our Service**: When, as a teacher, school leader, or parent, you use third-party apps, websites or other services that use, or are integrated with, our Service, they may receive information about what you post or share.
 For example, when you invite others via Facebook or Twitter, these services receive the information that you share through this functionality, and information that you are sharing from ClassDojo.
 Information collected by these apps, websites or integrated services is subject to their own terms and policies.

-**Service Providers**: Third party advertising is not permitted on ClassDojo.
+**Service Providers**: Targeted advertising is not permitted on ClassDojo.
 We do work with vendors, service providers, and other partners to help us provide the Service by performing tasks on our behalf - we can’t build everything ourselves, after all!
 We may need to share or provide information (including personal information) to them to help them perform these business functions, for example sending emails on our behalf, database management services, database hosting, providing customer support software, and security.
 Please see here for a list of the third parties we work with to provide the Service.
 Generally, these service providers do not have the right to use your personal information we share with them beyond what is necessary to assist us.
 Additionally, these service providers must adhere to confidentiality and security obligations in a way that is consistent with this Privacy Policy.

 **Testimonials**: We post testimonials on our Service which may contain personal information such as the name, photo and/or a video of the individual in the testimonial.
 We obtain the individual’s consent in advance to ensure we have permission to post this content publicly.
 To request removal of your personal information from our testimonials, please contact us at privacy@classdojo.com.